lewismoten/emoji/README.md

 - localized names, keywords, group labels, and subgroup labels
 - browsing by Unicode group, subgroup, release, modifier, and sequence type
+- popular-mode browsing for the curated root-export emoji set
 - system-versus-Pixel Emoji comparisons and split-sequence diagnostics
 - visual explanations of ZWJ, modifier, flag, keycap, and tag sequences
 - favorites, recently copied emoji, keyboard navigation, and shareable URLs
 - an integrated 12×12 pixel-art editor
+- theme, mode, and audio controls
 - responsive dialogs and an installable offline PWA

 Casual browsing keeps search and category shortcuts immediately available.
+The app offers three user modes from Help and settings:

+- **Standard:** simple browsing, search, copy, favorites, and installation
+- **Advanced:** adds richer filtering, Unicode ordering, and technical lookup tools without editor-focused controls
-Developer mode, available from Help and settings, adds sequence construction, technical metadata, rendering diagnostics, code tools, sequence browsing, and the pixel editor without placing those controls in the default end-user interface.
+- **Developer:** adds sequence construction, rendering diagnostics, code tools, and the pixel editor

+This keeps end-user browsing lightweight while still exposing the deeper Unicode and font tooling when it is needed.

 ### Current app previews

-Click a thumbnail to view the full-size narrow capture:
+Click a thumbnail to view the full-size capture.
+Narrow screenshots show the mobile layout; wide screenshots show the short landscape layout used by the PWA manifest.

 <p>
   <a href="./src/site/pwa/narrow/screenshot-explorer.jpg">